michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 48. Problems with VM.
 When it's related to backup and restore then `Azure backup`, when it's related to performance then `Accelerated Networking`

+49. You need to implement code that creates the object which is used to create indexes in the azure search service.
+You should use `SeachServiceClient` and `SearchIndexClient`

 Questions also from https://www.examtopics.com/exams/microsoft/az-204/view/ and https://www.kaplanlearn.com/